simsong/bamboo/README.md

 # Bamboo
-Bamboo is a python module for building production-quality research pipelines for processing video and stillframe images.
+Bamboo is a python framework that makes it easy to build performant, production-quality research pipelines for processing video and stillframe images.

 ## Features